Goals for Education | Monitoring State Policies

 SREB partnered with the South Carolina Department of Education to support implementation of a statewide educator effectiveness strategy.
 The strategy includes elements such as training for school and district administrators, development of online learning modules for teachers and working with five partner districts to create long-term professional learning plans.
 SREB staff visited the department in October 2017 to help implement the strategy.

-SREB staff presented before a South Carolina legislative committee on teacher recruitment and retention strategies in October 2017.
+SREB staff presented information before a South Carolina legislative committee on teacher recruitment and retention strategies in October 2017.

 SREB staff responded to four information requests from South Carolina stakeholders in the last 12 months.
 Constituents requested SREB analysis related to teacher recruitment and master teacher strategies.